LMErrico/React_Portfolio/README.md

 ## Usage

-The URL of the functional, deployed application is
+The URL of the functional, deployed application (Netlify) is https://react-portfolio-le.netlify.app/

 Place to share my projects and collaborate on future projects.